Age and residency criteria

 - Assets are items of value like cash, investments, property and vehicles that you and your spouse or partner have.

-- Some assets as exempt – this means they are not-counted and include things like:
+- Some assets are exempt – this means they are not-counted and include things like:

 - a home or quarter section you live in

 - a second vehicle adapted for a disability

 - Some assets are non-exempt – this means they are counted.

 - Non-exempt assets cannot be worth more than $100,000 when they are added together and may include:

 - chequing or savings accounts

 - cash inheritances